Ancient Egyptian History See also:

 Salem History EBSCO Explora Facts on File

 Korean War [Archived page] - An overview of the Korean conflict of the early 1950s (George Washington University).
 See also Digital History: Korean War (2016, University of Houston).
-For Korean history, see Korea (Encyclopaedia Britannica; site includes advertisements), Korea Information - History (Korean Cultural Center New York, Korean Consulate General), and Brief History of Korea [Link opens a PDF] (Korea Society; non-profit organization).
+For general background on Korea & Korean history, see Korea (Encyclopaedia Britannica; site includes advertisements), Korea Information - History (Korean Cultural Center New York, Korean Consulate General), and Brief History of Korea [Link opens a PDF] (Korea Society; non-profit organization).

 Pentagon Papers Archive AUDIO - A brief overview plus supporting materials (primary sources) relating to the case of the Pentagon Papers, classified documents on the Vietnam war published by the New York Times in 1971.
 Audio and transcripts, Supreme Court documents, and more.
 (2001, George Washington University).
 Nixon and the Pentagon Papers shows why President Richard Nixon was deeply concerned with leaks related to Johnson administration policies (Miller Center, University of Virginia).